chimpler/postgres-aws-s3/README.md

 )
 ```

-In this signature, the s3_uri and aws_credentials objects will need to be created first:
+Using this signature, the s3_uri and aws_credentials objects will need to be created first:

 Parameter | Description
 ----------|------------
 table_name | the name of the table